 The biggest plus I can see from the 360 is the way its output gives the receiver a very well-defined development plan.
 In other words, it is crystal-clear from the report where their development needs are, and the Leadership Circle coach who delivers the report can support the leader to become the best they can be.
 It’s the first time I have seen a report point to such a clear development journey, and as such it’s something I will be using with my clients as a core tool.

-My colleague Gary Edwards and I are now accredited to use the Leadership Circle Profile and Primeast is delighted to be able to offer the profile and extended coaching to our clients.
+Primeast is delighted to be able to offer profiling and extended coaching to our clients.
 So, if improving leadership effectiveness is on your agenda, and you want to find out more about the Leadership Circle Profile, then get in touch and we’ll be happy to help you on your journey of discovery and growth.

-- To start a conversation with Sarah about the topic covered here – or any other development challenges your organisation faces – send us an email here.
+By Sarah Cave – Head of Leadership at Primeast.
+To start a conversation with Sarah about leadership development – or any other development challenges your organisation faces – you can email her directly here.